Jean Enright Scholarship

 - Demonstrated participation in community and/or campus service that is centered on women and/or girls

 About Jean Enright

 Jean Enright exemplifies how an intelligent and gifted woman can make significant change happen.
 She has been devoted to education and service her whole life.
 She personifies what a mentor is—a wise counselor and teacher.
 Providing a scholarship in her name secures her legacy for generations of young women at Grand Valley State University.

 Long before she came to GVSU, Enright was a widely respected educator and member of the Grand Rapids community.
-Like so many women, she understood that education could change people’s lives.
-From her time as a classroom teacher, through her rise in administration, and finally to the University, she has never lost sight of the principle that education is the key to personal growth and societal change.
+Like so many women, she understood that education could change lives.
+From her time as a classroom teacher, through her rise in administration, and finally to the university, she never lost sight of the principle that education is the key to personal growth and societal change.

 All recipients of the Jean Enright Scholarship will reflect her commitment to education and her spirit of community service.